 Statistics presented in the hospital’s 2014 Annual Performance Review, demonstrated that out of the 9,459 inpatient hospitalizations, 3,245 (roughly 34%) were males and 6,216 (roughly 66%) were females, with the majority of them ranging from 20-34 years old.
 Despite consistent management of various diseases and medical conditions, Malaria, remained the major cause of outpatient visits.

-Diverse medical and clinical involvement in the tertiary healthcare- Learn and work alongside medical professionals, including students, house officers, nurses, specialists, and consultants in various departments of the hospital.
+Diverse medical and clinical involvement in the tertiary healthcare- Engage with and learn from medical professionals, including students, house officers, nurses, specialists, and consultants in various departments of the hospital.
 Have the opportunity to visit clinics, outpatient departments, and areas such as the Emergency services within the hospital as well.
-Attend the clinical and mortality meetings; be involved in the management of cases in the ward, general ward rounds, clinical case discussions, and various other activities in the different departments.
+Attend the clinical and mortality meetings; witness how cases are managed in the ward, general ward rounds, clinical case discussions, and various other activities in the different departments.
 Experience healthcare at the tertiary level and understand how the dynamic Ghanaian health system works overall.

 Involvement in lower levels of healthcare at the coast- Facilitated by both the pediatric and public health departments in the hospital, participants will have the opportunity to visit, observe, and understand other levels of healthcare.
 These levels will range from the CHPS compounds in remote and indigenous areas and the fishing communities, to child welfare clinics, in out stations, health education, and awareness outreach programs that are carried out in the coastal areas.
 Participants will understand the integration of systems and services along this continuum of care as well as the various challenges faced by the system in improving health outcomes.
 Participants may also visit alternative and traditional health care services such as spiritual houses and local herbalists in the region, to gain a better perspective on the role culture plays in healthcare.